 - Support automation and standardization of common tasks, such as hiring and onboarding employees.
 This will save you time, money, and ensure you hire the right staff.

-- Prevent overstaffing and understaffing while helping your business stay compliant with labor laws.
+- Prevent overstaffing and understaffing while helping your business avoid the 3 stages of labor law noncompliance.
 You’ll save money by ensuring you have the right amount of staff at the right times, and you’ll avoid costly fines and fees.

 - Improve customer service and satisfaction through a consistent customer experience.
 When you have the right amount of staff on hand, you keep customers happy, which encourages their loyalty.